adamsilver/fdpb/08-an-upload-form.md

 - ![2.
 Confirmation of uploaded file, can delete it, add another or continue/finish](.)
 - ![3.
 Selecting another starts back at (1) again](.)

 Note that this journey works with and without multiple file support and may be the right solution in many cases.
-The only potential downside is the journey could become a little long winded.
+The only downside is the journey could become a little long winded, which isn't useful if users need to use it a lot.

-## A drag and drop enhancement
+## A Drag And Drop Enhancement

-As noted earlier, file inputs let users drag and drop files onto the control.
-The problem is that it's not immediately obvious users you can do this and the hit area is relatively small, making it especially hard to use for motor-impaired users.
-Implementating our own solution lets us solve these issues.
+As noted earlier, file pickers let users drag and drop files onto the control.
+The problem is twofold:

+1. It's not immediately obvious to users that they can do this.
+2. The hit area is relatively small, making it hard to use, especially for users with motor impairments.

+Implementating our own solution lets us solve both issues.

-### How it might look
+### How It Might Look

 ![Design with progress bar](.)